Mystorius/hf-cloud-mle/part1/README.md

 ## **Deployment Architectures for Real-Time Systems**
 When deploying an LLM for real-time customer interactions on platforms like AWS or GCP, you have multiple options based on your needs, infrastructure, and desired level of control.
-You can either **build it yourself** by setting up custom API endpoints or leverage **managed services** that simplify scaling and reduce operational overhead.
+On the one end of the spectrum you can **build it yourself** by setting up custom API endpoints or on the other side leverage **managed services** that simplify scaling and reduce operational overhead.

 1. **Build It Yourself: Custom API Endpoint**